1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23

-That’s where rules and regulations come in — to make sure everyone plays in the same league.
-But more than that, smart regulation unlocks innovation.
-It pushes evolution, the lifeblood of business.
-That’s good news for everyone.
+That’s where regulations and laws come in: to make sure everyone plays by the same rules.
+But more than that — smart regulation unlocks innovation.
+It pushes evolution.
+And evolution is the lifeblood of business.

-Becoming biodiversity-friendly will require a major transition in many sectors.
-But it’s a shift we need to make if we value the gift of life.
+Becoming biodiversity-friendly requires a major shift in many sectors.
+But it’s a shift we need to make if we value the gift of life on Earth.
 This is so basic it shouldn’t even need saying.
-If you sail the oceans in a boat, you care about it being functional.
+If you sail the oceans in a boat, you care about the boat.
 If you live on a planet, you need to care for it too.
 Pretty obvious.

 Still, none of this is possible unless we work together.
-To level the playing field, we need to make sure that nature — its value and its benefits — is built into all rules, policies, and business plans.
-This means to gradually adjust activities, investments, and budgets so that we protect nature and make sure it can keep supporting us.
-This is especially important for industries with substantial environmental impacts, like construction, agriculture, and energy.
+To level the playing field, we need to build nature — its value and its benefits — into all rules, policies, and business plans.
+That means gradually adjusting activities, investments, and budgets to protect nature and make sure it can keep supporting us.
+This is especially important in industries with significant environmental impact, such as construction, agriculture, and energy.

 Integrate Biodiversity in all Decision-Making